automat9/Courses-Python/README.md

-# Welcome to my first Repository
+## Welcome to my first repository

-I'm still very new to programming so please don't mind my awful codes.
+I'm still very new to programming, so please don't mind my awful codes.

-If you've arrived from my linkedin profile and know more about programming, please don't hesitate to share your advice or feedback :)
+If you're an expirienced programmer, please don't hesitate to share your advice or feedback :)